Fuel saving tips - getting better MPG

 Fuel saving driving tips for better MPG.

-"It aint what you drive - it's the way that you drive it!"
+"It ain't what you drive - it's the way that you drive it!"

 We could all save a substantial amount of money by adopting a few of these fuel saving driving tips.
 It's good for the environment and it's good for our pockets too.
-By keeping an eye on your MPG you can get early warning of problems like slow punctures or engine faults before they become more serious.

 Allow the car to drift the last 700 yards up to a junction rather than accelerate all the way.